CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 There are four techniques of traditional Chinese brush painting: sketching, rubbing, dotting, and shading (勾、皴、点、染).
 Among them, "dotting" refers to drawing moss, which is not a necessary step for painting.
 Therefore, I slightly changed these four steps to "sketching, rubbing, shading, and coloring (勾、皴、染、设色)", which correspond to the four parts that need to be implemented in realtime rendering: contour rendering, texture mapping/curvature, lighting model, and main texture.

 {{< figure src="/img/portfolio/Unity-ink-勾皴染设色.png" >}}

+### Chinese Brush Painting Character Rendering Scheme

+In the Chinese brush painting character rendering scheme, I propose a rendering method based on the viewing direction and bump map for contour rendering, that is, **Surface Angle Silhouetting**.
+A one-dimensional look-up table is used to map the results, so that the pleats of the clothes get a soft willow leaf drawing (柳叶描) effect, and normal scale is used to control the fineness of the stroke.
+In the internal coloring part, the grayscale adjustment of the color is realized.
+At the same time, a triplanar stroke map based on object space is proposed to simulate the effect of randomly splashing ink.
+Finally, the contour line, internal coloring and splashing ink strokes are mixed by texture blending.

+On a smooth surface, the definition of point P on the Silhouette is ***v*** ∙ ***n*** =0.

+{{< figure src="/img/portfolio/Unity-ink-VdotN.png" width="300px" >}}

+But an actual 3D model is composed of many planes.
+What's more, in order to make the silhouette have a certain width, the judgment condition needs to be relaxed as follows:

+{{< figure src="/img/portfolio/Unity-ink-人物轮廓线公式.png" width="300px" >}}

+Among them, *C<sub>edge</sub>* is the color of the contour; *r* can control the edge range, which can make the edge transition smoother; *t* controls the threshold; *p* is used to perform exponential operations on the edge and adjust the shade of edge color.

+In order to narrow the gradient range between black and white, make the gradient range more natural, and simulate the effect of ink diffusion, I introduce a one-dimensional lookup table:

+{{< figure src="/img/portfolio/Unity-ink-1DLUT.jpg" >}}

+This one-dimensional lookup table has black on the left and white on the right, with very narrow gradients.
+This texture can also be seen as the result of Gaussian low-pass filtering preprocessing of an ordinary stepped lookup table.
+When in use, take the value of *C<sub>edge</sub>* as input, and use this ramp texture for warping.
+The final effect is as follows:

+{{< figure src="/img/portfolio/Unity-ink-人物轮廓abcde.png" alt="a) The original model shaded according to the Blinn-Phong lighting model; b) The result of ***v*** ∙ ***n***; c) The result of calculating *C<sub>edge</sub>*; d) Silhouette after texture warping; e ) Silhouette with normal map (final result for Silhouette)" caption="a) The original model shaded according to the Blinn-Phong lighting model; b) The result of ***v*** ∙ ***n***; c) The result of calculating *C<sub>edge</sub>*; d) Silhouette after texture warping; e ) Silhouette with normal map (final result for Silhouette)" >}}